miso-lims/miso-lims/docs/user_manual/barcode_label_printers.md

 {% include userman-heading.md section=page.section sub=sub title="Printing Barcodes" %}

-A "Print Barcode(s)" button appears in the toolbar at the top of the list page for every barcodable item type in MISO, including samples, libraries, dilutions, pools, and others.
+A "Print Barcode(s)" button appears in the toolbar at the top of the list page for every barcodable item type in MISO, including samples, libraries, library aliquots, pools, and others.
 To print barcodes, go to the appropriate list page, check the checkboxes next to the items for which you would like to print barcode labels, and click this button.
 In the dialog that appears, choose the printer you would like to use, and the number of copies of each label that you would like to print.
 Click "Print" to confirm and print the labels.

 {% include userman-toplink.md %}